• Skip to primary navigation

 Great Dishes to Pair with Street Corn Pasta Salad

-This bold, flavorful side works well with all kinds of main courses.
+This bold, flavorful side works well with all kinds of main courses, especially grilled and Tex‑Mex mains (like carne asada or grilled chicken) that echo the salad's chili-lime notes.

 A photo of a white ceramic plate with a serving of street corn pasta salad.
 The pasta is coated in a creamy dressing and is garnished with cotija cheese, chopped cilantro, and chili powder.
 Lime wedges and a sprig of cilantro are placed on the side for a fresh finish.
 The plate is set on a rustic wooden table.
 Save for Later!